wrapperband/FeathercoinWalletGuide/README.md

 **How to import your public / private keys back into a wallet :**

-1. Open Menu -> Settings -> Debug
+* Open Menu -> Settings -> Debug
-2. Unlock the wallet, 600 is the time
+* Unlock the wallet, 600 is the time

     walletpassphrase "YourLongPassphrase" 600

-3. Type in the console :
+* Type in the console :

     importprivkey yourPrivateKeyInWalletImportFormat "TheLabelThatIWant"

-4. To import multiple keys place false at the end :
+* To import multiple keys place false at the end :

     importprivkey L1SLw5C14f8KBZCfUow3h5acEfC8ZLMiLo3fgoDWxHjCTuzyGPcd 'Label' false

-5. Check that you have the address by closing the Debug window and going back to your address book
+* Check that you have the address by closing the Debug window and going back to your address book
-6. Back-up your updated wallet.data
+* Back-up your updated wallet.dat file

 ### Encrypt your wallet